All KLM 777s Now Have New Business Class Seats With Doors

 • Every seat has a lightweight sliding door that can be easily opened and closed, so that the seat can be closed off for more privacy when working, relaxing, and sleeping

-• More personal adjustment options and user-friendly functionality, including an adjustable lower-back support and a relax setting with a subtle back-massage feature
+• The seat has more personal adjustment options and user-friendly functionality, including an adjustable lower-back support and a relax setting with a subtle back-massage feature

 • The seat can reclined fully flat to form a comfortable, 198cm-long bed

-• There are multiple charging sockets that are easily accessible and clearly visible, and passengers also have a wireless charging option
+• The seat has multiple charging sockets that are easily accessible and clearly visible, and passengers also have a wireless charging option

 • Passengers can stow their belongings in a lockable compartment, which also has a built-in mirror